Season ticket prices for the 2024–25 season will rise by 6%, which has “hugely disappointed” the Tottenham Hotspur Supporters’ Trust.

 The Tottenham Hotspur Supporters’ Trust

-Reacting to the changes, THST released statement on Thursday stating that “neither justification holds water” and that the senior season ticket reforms “pull the rug out from under the feet of pensioners after years of loyal support”.
+Reacting to the changes, THST released a statement on Thursday stating that “neither justification holds water” and that the senior season ticket reforms “pull the rug out from under the feet of pensioners after years of loyal support”.

 According to the team, the amount of senior season tickets bought at Tottenham Hotspur Stadium is “not sustainable” and has nearly quadrupled over those at their former home, White Hart Lane.

-Due to the reforms, senior supporters who wish to purchase season ticket for 2025–2026 will not be eligible for the concession.
+Due to the reforms, senior supporters who wish to purchase a season ticket for 2025–2026 will not be eligible for the concession.
 However, discounts for senior season tickets will remain unchanged for 2024–2025.

-Concessions for current season ticket holders will start to decrease in 2025–2026 if they qualify for discounted season ticket; the reduction will happen every season for the next five years, at rate of 5%.
+Concessions for current season ticket holders will start to decrease in 2025–2026 if they qualify for a discounted season ticket; the reduction will happen every season for the next five years, at a rate of 5%.

 According to BBC Sports, this implies that senior season tickets will cost 25% more in 2029–2030 than they do now.

-THST board members stated that “we disagreed on several areas and as result of our input, changes were made” during their meeting with the club on February 21 to discuss ticketing.
+THST board members stated that “we disagreed on several areas and as a result of our input, changes were made” during their meeting with the club on February 21 to discuss ticketing.

-“THST believes fuller discussion at the beginning of this process with the club would have led to more effective input and increased the prospect of an outcome with wider support,” they stated.
+“THST believes a fuller discussion at the beginning of this process with the club would have led to more effective input and increased the prospect of an outcome with wider support,” they stated.

 Spurs declined to comment further when contacted by BBC Sport.